kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Self-Consistent Field (SCF) Jobs/SCF.md

 **occupations** - this controls how electron occupation numbers are handled in your calculation.
 The two most important options here are 'smearing' and 'fixed'; 'smearing' for metals, and 'fixed' for insulators and semi-conductors.
 However, there are more factors that impact the occupations setting...

-More information on occupations can be found in [Smear vs. Fixed Occupations](https://github.com/kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/blob/main/Self-Consistent%20Field%20(SCF)%20Jobs/Smear%20vs.%20Fixed%20Occupations.md)
+More information on occupations can be found in [Smeared vs. Fixed Occupations](https://github.com/kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/blob/main/Self-Consistent%20Field%20(SCF)%20Jobs/Smeared%20vs.%20Fixed%20Occupations.md)

 **nbnd** - this is the total number of electronic states (bands) that will be calculated in a job submission.
 For insulators, the convention is nbnd = # of electrons/2 (or the number of valence bands).
 For metals, the convention is nbnd = 1.2(# of electrons/2) (or 20% more than the number of valence bands).